capiscio/capiscio-sdk-python/docs/index.md

 ### 🔄 No Peer Cooperation Required

-Unlike protocol-level security that requires all participants to cooperate, CapiscIO A2A Security protects **your agent** unilaterally.
+Unlike protocol-level security that requires all participants to cooperate, the CapiscIO Python SDK protects **your agent** unilaterally.
 You don't need permission or coordination with peers.

 ## Quick Example